samuelschnurr/luminance-detection/README.md

 # Luminance Detection in Unity3D

 This repository provides a prototypical implementation of a luminance detector in Unity3D and is used for evaluation and as a showcase.
 The main functionalities are listed below.
-A detailed description can be found in the chapter Demonstration <a href="https://github.com/samuelschnurr/luminance-detection#Demonstration">Demonstration</a>.
+A detailed description can be found in the chapter <a href="https://github.com/samuelschnurr/luminance-detection#Demonstration">Demonstration</a>.

 - Player handling
     - Input, camera, movement